-To configure settings for the Siebel 7 adapter you must access the Siebel Configuration Editor as follows:
+To configure settings for the Siebel 2000 adapter you must access the Siebel Configuration Editor as follows:

+1. Change directories to the installation directory:

+''' ORACLE_HOME/oai/9.0.4/config/configeditor (on UNIX) ORACLE_HOME\oai\9.0.4\config\configeditor (on Windows) '''

-- 1. Change directories to the ...\oai\9.0.4\config\configeditor using a DOS prompt. - Type configeditor and press Enter.
-The Configuration Editor displays. - Click Profile. - Select the iStudio profile.
+2. Type configeditor and press Enter.

+The Configuration Editor displays.

+- 3. Click Profile. - 4.
+Select the iStudio profile.

 Note: Under some circumstances you may wish to run your adapter under a profile other than iStudio.
-For example, this is needed if you run two instances of the Siebel 7 adapter on the same machine.
-You can have two instances of the same type of adapter if these instances need to connect to different back-end system installations.
-To accomplish this, create a new profile using the configuration editor and enter the settings for this new profile.
+This may be needed, for example, if you want to run two instances of the Siebel 2000 adapter on the same machine.
+You may want to have two instances of the same type of adapter if these instances need to connect to different backend system installations.
+To accomplish this you need to create a new profile using the configuration editor and fill in the settings for this new profile.
 The name of the new profile should be the same as the name of the application.
-For example, if your application is called APP2, create a profile called APP2.
-Now APP2 uses the settings in the profile called APP2, whenever it runs.
+For example if your application is called APP2, create a profile called APP2.
+Now APP2 will use the settings in the profile called APP2 whenever it runs.